elsa-workflows/elsa-website/docs/extensibility/extensibility-custom-activities.md

 ## Properties

 Activities can have properties.
-These properties can be made available to visual workflow composers by annotating them with `ActivityPropertyAttribute`.
+These properties can be made available to visual workflow composers by annotating them with `ActivityInputAttribute`.

 For example: